Weight Management Test plus Cardio Test (Profile) is for following 18 tests in saliva and blood spot both in men and women. Tests are:

 - Click to see Sample Test Result Report

-There has been marked increase in obesity rates over past eight years in the UK.
+There has been marked increase in obesity rates over past eight years in the UK and around the world.
 It is not a coincidence that this is the age when people start to see the impacts of hormonal imbalance.
 Providers can help by addressing the hormonal connection to obesity to help patients manage their weight and reduce related disease risks.